ARCHHTC 102G Modern Architecture and Urbanism

 *Does not satisfy the General Education requirement for Bachelor of Architectural Studies (BAS).

-- Demonstrate a broad understanding of the key developments and movements in architecture from the late 19th century to the late 20th century, with a predominantly Western focus
+- Explain key developments and movements in architecture from the late 19th century to the post-World War II period.

-- Identify , research, contextualise and analyse significant late 19th and 20th century buildings and/or architecture projects, with reference to such things as ideation, siting, exterior form, planning, spatial qualities, structure and materials
+- Identify , research, contextualise and analyse significant late 19th and 20th century buildings and/or architecture projects, with reference to such things as siting, exterior form, planning, spatial qualities, structure and materials.